sedfarouk/DixLang/README.md

 # DixLang
 Yesss, you read that right!
 Dix...Lang.
-I have always wanted to do this - create my own language and at least put my DSA skills to good use...brr 😎 - but felt lazyyyy...
+I have always wanted to do this - create my own language from **SCRATCH** and at least put my DSA skills to good use...brr 😎 - but felt lazyyyy...

 Out of no particular reason, I have started and chose to build an interpreted language using Python.
 Might think of building a compiled language after this but building this can at least satisfy my desire to learn more about how programming languages work 💪!